Limerick St Patrick’s Day Parade

 Limerick’s St. Patrick’s Festival will include the giant St. Patrick’s Day Parade on 17th March.

-70,000 spectators thronged the streets of Limerick last year for the St Patrick’s Day parade and the 2016 festival promises to be even bigger!
+70,000 spectators thronged the streets of Limerick last year for the St Patrick’s Day parade and this years festival promises to be even bigger!

 Marching bands from around Ireland, the USA, Europe and Northern Ireland will join Limerick’s finest to showcase their talents with adrenalin pumping music for all the family to enjoy.